GST Fundamentals: All About Goods and Services Tax in India

 Exempted goods under GST

-• Components like human blood.
+• Components such as human blood.

 Note: Certain non-GST goods, once processed, will come under GST.